 What does the Bible say about Islam?

 Question: What does the Bible say about Islam?
 Why did God promise great nations to BOTH of Abraham's sons?
-Is the "great nation" of Ishmael, Islam, in the Bible?
+Is the "great nation" of Ishmael in the Bible?

-Answer: Your confusion is probably a result of how you define "nation."
+Answer: Part of your confusion regarding Islam is probably a result of how you define "nation."
 It is true that God promised great nations to both Isaac and Ishmael, but what is a "nation"?
 In all but five instances in the Old Testament where the word "nation" is used, it is the Hebrew word goy, Strong's Concordance #1471, and means a Gentile or heathen nation or people.
-Genesis 17 predicts both nations coming from Abraham and Sarah in their old age:

-Smith's Dictionary of the Bible has the following to say:
+Smith's Dictionary of the Bible has the following to say about Ishmael.